AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 For any N-N balancer, if no outputs are congested, then all of them have the same throughput regardless of inputs.
 Similarly, if no inputs are starved, all of them have the same throughput regardless of outputs.
 So long as the loopback has enough capacity to feed all the missing inputs, there will be input balancing.

-* Why three less belts in the loopback?
+* Why three fewer belts in the loopback?

 To be honest, I don't fully understand this myself.
 It's an experimentally obtained result, and it has something to do with three being the smallest number that doesn't divide 2<sup>N</sup>, which makes three open outputs the worst case the loopback has to deal with.
 I can't explain why one and two don't need full loopback throughput, though.
 If anyone wants to volunteer and help me out with the math here, I'd be more than grateful.

 ### Conclusion

 This has been a more or less surface-level look at the world of universal balancing.
 We could have taken a deeper dive, such as exploring the N-3 theorem, but I don't think universal balancers are useful enough to warrant that.
 They're really more of a fidget toy and a neat curiosity than something applicable to real problems.
 I can only think of two potential use cases for a universal balancer, one being loading/unloading trains with variable lengths, and the other being not wanting to scroll through blueprint books of balancers.
-Universal balancers (and really, all balancers) are just too big for not enough benefit, and you should be using priority based belt compressors instead anyway.
-The universal 8-8 balancer is an experiment in what can be done with belts (it's almost as if it's a spiritual successor to the belt adder and memory), and is not intended to be used in any meaningful way.
+Universal balancers (and really, all balancers) are just too big for not enough benefit, and you should be using priority-based belt compressors instead anyway.
+The universal 8-8 balancer is an experiment in what can be done with belts (it's almost as if it's a spiritual successor to the belt adder and memory) and is not intended to be used in any meaningful way.
 If you manage to find a niche for it, please let me know, as I am very curious myself about what this monstrosity can be useful for.
-You're also welcome to try and make the presented designs smaller, if you're an absolute maniac and have way too much free time.
+You're also welcome to try and make the presented designs smaller if you're an absolute maniac and have way too much free time.